-If you can imagine a game of scaled-down soccer played manually with unbridled enthusiasm, you’ve got a sense of the fun that is foosball.
+Imagine a game of scaled-down soccer played manually by two to four players with unbridled enthusiasm.
+That gives you a sense of the fun that is foosball.
 This game-room staple can deliver a powerful adrenaline rush to players, who develop physical and strategizing skills while triumphing over opponents.

-Foosball takes up less space than a pool table, and it’s a lot safer than darts.
-So if you’re looking for an awesome addition to your home entertainment choices, or a portable version to take on the road, keep reading.
-You’ll learn what to look for in a quality foosball table and why these models are considered among the best foosball table options available.
+Foosball takes up less space than a pool table, and it’s much safer than darts.
+Those who are looking for an addition to their home entertainment choices, or a portable version to take on the road, will want to keep reading.
+This article shows what to look for in a high-quality foosball table and why the models below are among the best foosball table options available.

-- BEST OVERALL: KICK Legend 55″ Foosball Table
+- BEST OVERALL: KICK Legend 55-Inch Foosball Table

-- BEST BUDGET: Giantex 27″ Foosball Table Soccer Game Table Top
+- BEST BANG FOR THE BUCK: Giantex 27- Inch Foosball Table Soccer Game Table Top

 - BEST UPGRADE: Tornado Tournament 3000 Foosball Table